otaviojava/jcassandra-book/06-java-driver.md

-With this code, we created the initial structure, that is, the `book` column family to then integrate Cassandra with Java code.
+With this code, we created the initial structure, that is, the book column family to then integrate Cassandra with Java code.

 ## Skeleton of the example projects

 As already mentioned, the examples will be based on Java SE, so our first step with Java is to create the project.
-We will use _maven archetype_ to speed up the creation of this maven project.
+We will use the *maven archetype* to speed up the creation of this maven project.
 Access the terminal and run the following command:

 ```bash
 mvn archetype: generate -DgroupId = com.mycompany.app -DartifactId = my-app -DarchetypeArtifactId = maven-archetype-quickstart -DinteractiveMode = false
 ```

-An important point is that inside `pom.xml` it is important to update it to support Java 8.
+An important point is that inside `pom.xml`, it is important to update it to support Java 8.
 Thus, the file would look like this:

 ```xml
 <project xmlns = "http://maven.apache.org/POM/4.0.0" xmlns: xsi = "http://www.w3.org/2001/XMLSchema-instance"